Deep Freeze Your Splunk Data in AWS

 Note: These settings are only for a test index, that will roll any data off to frozen (or delete if a coldToFrozenScript is not present) after 600 seconds.

-Once you have your settings complete in indexes.conf, please restart your Splunk instance.
+Once you have your settings complete in indexes.conf, please restart your Splunk storage instance.
 Splunk will read the new settings at restart.

 After the restart, I can see my index on the Settings > Indexes page.